 \section{Experiment}

-After \SI{7}{s} of loading, we prepare a cloud of $5 \times 10^7$ cesium atoms in a magneto-optical trap at $\sim$\SI{70}{\micro K}.
+The experimental setup is illustrated in Fig. \ref{fig1}(a).
+We load the magneto-optical trap for \SI{7}{s} to prepare a cloud of $5 \times 10^7$ cesium atoms at $\sim$\SI{70}{\micro K}.
 Then we use the compressed MOT and molasses technique to further cool the atoms to $\sim$\SI{13}{\micro K} and transfer them into $F=3$.
 The details of this procedure can be found in Ref. \cite{meznarsic2019cesium}.
 We start the memory measurement \SI{4}{ms} after we turn off the MOT to ensure the quadrupole coil has completely turned off.
-Right before the memory measurement, we can shine a strong polarizing beam with $\sigma^+$ polarization to transfer approximately 80\% of the atoms into $\vert F=3, m_F = 3 \rangle$.
+The optical depth of the cloud is $\sim$10.
+Right before the memory measurement, we can shine a strong polarizing beam with $\sigma^+$ polarization on the $\vert F = 3\rangle \rightarrow \vert F' = 2\rangle$ transition.
+This transfers approximately 80\% of the atoms into $\vert F=3, m_F = 3 \rangle$.
 The quantization axis is defined by the magnetic field $B$ parallel to the signal beam.

 To store light, we shine on the atoms with the control beam and a \SI{0.5}{\micro s} pulse of the signal beam.
-Simultaneously with the end of the pulse, we turn off the control beam.
+The control beam drives the transition $\vert F = 4\rangle \rightarrow \vert F' = 4\rangle$ and the signal beam is on the $\vert F = 3 \rangle \rightarrow \vert F' = 4 \rangle$ transition as illustrated in Fig. \ref{fig1}(b).
+The power of the signal beam is a few microwatts and the power of the control beam is in the miliwatt range.Simultaneously with the end of the signal pulse, we turn off the control beam.
 After a selected storage time, we turn on the control beam again.
 We detect the stored signal light with a fast photodiode (Thorlabs PDA8A2, 50 MHz).